mudita/MuditaOS/pure_changelog.md

 * Fixed displayed device name when connected to Windows
 * Fixed redundant modem polling for call states
 * Fixed selecting SIM during onboarding
-* Fixed broken text on SIM selection screen during onboarding
+* Fixed broken text in French and German on SIM selection screen during onboarding
+* Fixed broken text in Spanish on the PIN input screen

 ### Added
 * Added a popup for changing the SIM card